Getting a Mortgage On Your

 A report documenting the credit history and current status of a borrower's credit standing.

-The ratio, expressed as a percentage, which results when a borrower's monthly payment obligation on long-term debts is divided by his or her gross monthly income.
+The ratio, expressed as a percentage, results when a borrower's monthly payment obligation on long-term debts is divided by his or her gross monthly income.

 Money paid to make up the difference between the purchase price and the mortgage amount.